YUEQIN18/Project-Virtual-Orrery/README.md

 Changed all textures of planets.
 New textures file come from https://www.solarsystemscope.com/textures/.

 Added rot() function to calculate each rotation of planet.

+### [2021-05-09]

+#### Version: 1.1

+#### Contributor: Yue Qin

+Adjusted the distance between the planets, now you can see more planets.
+This also solves the problem of model clip.

+Changed default frame rate to 120 per second.
+That would aid in clarity and visualization capability.
+Also, the problem of shadow drag is alleviated.

+Added 4x anti-aliasing to program.

+Changed the sketch using the full size of the computer's display.